 Offered by UC Davis

 - Acidified Foods Manufacturing School (combination of online & in-person) This can be a good option for small processors who need Acidified Foods Only.
 It is mostly online, with a one-day required lab/demo in-person component.
-(It will most likely be scheduled for late 2022; it is unscheduled at this time.)
+(Course is unscheduled at this time.)

 - North Carolina State University Online Acidified Foods Manufacturing School (On Demand, 100% Online)

 - University of Tennessee Online BPCS (On Demand, 100% Online)

 What is the BPCS?